matchy233/mpc-rsa/README.md

 ![GitHub top language](https://img.shields.io/github/languages/top/7942jun/mpc-project?color=orange) ![last commit](https://img.shields.io/github/last-commit/7942jun/mpc-project)

 Secure Multiparty Computing (MPC) is a heated research field in cryptography with the goal of creating methods for multiple parties to jointly contribute to the computation while keeping the input private to each party.

 RSA encryption algorithm, which requires lots of computations involving multiplication and modulus on large prime numbers, is suitable to be modified to working in an MPC scenario.

-This project aims to implement a containerized MPC module for RSA keypair generation and message decryption using `Java`.
+This project aims to implement a containerized MPC module for RSA keypair generation and message decryption.

-Project collaborators are Gyeonjun Lee ([7942jun](https://github.com/7942jun)) Hexiang Geng ([CuriousLocky](https://github.com/CuriousLocky)) and Minghang Lee ([Matchy](https://github.com/matchy233)).
+Project collaborators are Gyeonjun Lee ([7942jun](https://github.com/7942jun)), Hexiang Geng ([CuriousLocky](https://github.com/CuriousLocky)) and Minghang Lee ([Matchy](https://github.com/matchy233)).

 ## Build and Run the Project